abutcher/juicer/docsite/source/getting_started.rst

    enable remote saves.
 Remote carts can be pulled with ``juicer cart pull``.

-   To further illustrate remote cart saving, we can delete our local cart file and pull it down again.
+   To further illustrate remote cart saving, we can delete our local cart and pull it down again.

    .. code:: bash

-      rm ~/.config/juicer/carts/my-cart.json
+      juicer cart delete my-cart --local
       juicer cart pull my-cart
       juicer cart show my-cart